 My close friends know I do not like fruit in my dessert.
 While you may think this is crazy talk, I have met several people who agree with me, so I know I'm alone.
 I will pass on a cobbler or fruit pie at the end of a meal and go without dessert altogether - Lord knows I don't NEED to eat dessert.

-Those same close friends may be puzzled as to why I bake these oatmeal bars and actually like them.
+Those same close friends may be puzzled about why I bake these oatmeal bars and actually like them.
 I like to keep people guessing!
 Also, I've had enough fruit and oatmeal bars in the church fellowship hall to zero in on exactly what I want, and these are them.

 For starters, the bottom crust is so buttery and delicious, more like a cookie than a crisp oatmeal cracker.
 I dare you not to sneak a second bite of the crumble after you mix the ingredients.